Subashini31/CODETECH-TASK4/README.md

 - `Body Style`: Type of car (SUV, Hatchback, etc.).
 - `Phone`: Customer phone number.
 - `Dealer_Region`: Region of the dealer.

-We will inspect the first few rows of the dataset to understand its structure and decide how to model the problem.

 # Problem Setup